Kaibigan Mo

-Kaibigan Mo is the third single from Sarah Geronimo's platinum album The Great Unknown, released on February 3, 2017.
+Kaibigan Mo (English: Your Friend) is the third single from Sarah Geronimo's platinum album The Great Unknown, released on February 3, 2017.
 It was recorded the by Geronimo and Yeng Constantino, the latter wrote the song.
 This song is the most-streamed track from The Great Unknown album with over 9.7 Million plays on Spotify as of August 29, 2017.
 Geronimo and Constantino performed the song together for the first time at the 2017 edition of FUSION Music Festival on January 27, 2017.

 Music video

 Viva Records released the music video of the song on February 3, 2017.
 The music video features both Geronimo and Constantino.
 It reached #1 on both MTV Pinoy and Myx.

 Live performances

 Sarah Geronimo and Yeng Constantino performed the song on FUSION Music Festival on January 27, 2017.
 They also sung the song on ASAP on March 12, 2017.
 Singer Hanna Flores took over Constantino's part on the hit song for Geronimo's The Great Unknown: Unplugged album show on Kia Theater in November 2016, Flores also join Geronimo for the rest of her The Great Unknown provincial shows to sing the song.